 For most of us, our daily happiness is to a large extent determined by how much we enjoy what we do for a living.
 Making a living doing what we love, is a dream or a goal for many of us.
+But when we’ll be turning passion into profit – look out for pitfalls!

 What I want to write about today, though, has everything to do with keeping your passion alive whilst taking it to the next level, for example, making a living of it.
 Even though this might sound obvious, it isn’t always that simple.

-Regular visitors of my blog might have noticed that my last post was published several weeks ago.
+Regular visitors to my blog might have noticed that my last post was published several weeks ago.
 The gap in posting has several reasons of which I want to discuss two.
 The first reason is simple, I wanted to evaluate my blog.

 Is blogging something I want to keep doing?
 Is it what I expected it to be?
 I might answer these questions in a future post.
 Today, however, I want to talk about the second reason, that is, the launch of a new project and what it has taught me.

-Allow me to tell you what happened the last couple of weeks.
+Allow me to tell you what happened in the last couple of weeks.
 One of the reasons I haven’t been writing for Wake Up and Start Living is the launch of Scores In Motion, a platform dedicated to film music.

 For many years, I have been an avid fan of film music.
 For me, people like Hans Zimmer (The Rock, Gladiator), James Horner (Avatar, Braveheart), and Lisbeth Scott (Avatar, Transformers: Revenge of the Fallen) are artists in the purest sense of the word.
 The idea of sharing my passion for film music with others has been on my mind for quite a while and mid-January I started bringing this project closer to reality.